Product Management for Health and Nutrition

 CP ALL cares about product quality and safety from sourcing to reaching consumers

-provides knowledge in quality control and management methods which reduces raw material impurities to SMEs prior to processing into products sold in 7-Eleven stores
+Provides knowledge in quality control and management methods to SMEs in terms of foreign object contamination controls from raw materials prior to production and sales in 7-Eleven stores.

 Product quality standards inspection agency (QA)